 - Shout-Out: Bart's x-ray glasses are generally considered a reference to They Live.

 - Sliding Scale of Collectible Tracking: This game uses "It's Here Somewhere."

 - Smashing Hallway Traps of Doom: The second level has giant shoes which act as these.

-- Some Dexterity Required: The control in this game is dreadful.
-Bart cannot and will not execute a proper running-jump.
+- Some Dexterity Required: The controls in this game is dreadful.
+Bart cannot and will not execute a proper running jump.
 As a consequence, simple platform sections and obstacles become nightmarishly difficult to overcome.

 - Sound Test: See Easter Egg.